 A total of 15 Sector Expert Consultations to solicit inputs from local experts about the best solutions for Andhra Pradesh Priorities Project.
 These consultations were held in Vijayawada, Guntur, Visakhapatnam & Hyderabad.
-Approximately 700 interventions in total were suggested during these consultations.
-Around 250 experts participated in the consultations out of which 65 were government officials of various departments.
+Over 600 interventions in total were suggested during these consultations with over 220 experts participating in the consultations.